 Editor’s tip: Nail a slicked-back hairstyle with Axe Ice Chill Pomade.
 It gives your hair a water-based hold that gives you control over your hair and leaves it sleek and shiny.
 It’s also easy to wash off!

 Balance out your thick, curly hair by getting an undercut.
 If your curly hair is long, you can put it up in a high man ponytail so you can highlight both your curls and your undercut.
-This ‘do can also make you feel fresh and presko.
+This undercut hairstyle can also help make you feel fresh and presko.

 3. Side-part with Undercut